MuratBuker/Juniper-MX-Series-Backup-Automation/README.md

 # Introduction

 If you have several Juniper routers, you may want to back up their configurations regularly.
 This repository contains an Ansible playbook that automates the backup process for Juniper devices.
+I'm sharing in case someone out there looking for a starting point like me before.

+Ansible is using juniper.device.config module so this playbook is not limited to MX series but also can work for other seris which are using JunOS.
+But not tried before.

+Feel free to fork, give feedback, leave a comment.
+Have fun.

 ## Prerequisites